sous-chefs/nginx/README.md

 * default.rb: *Use this recipe* if you have a native package for Nginx.
-* nginx-org-package.rb: The developer of Nginx also maintain [stable packages](http://nginx.org/en/download.html) for several platforms.
-(Only Ubuntu support implemented presently)
+* repo.rb: The developer of Nginx also maintain [stable packages](http://nginx.org/en/download.html) for several platforms.
 * source.rb: *Use this recipe* if you do not have a native package for Nginx, or if you want to install a newer version than is available, or if you have custom module compilation needs.